Egypt–Russia relations: Arms deal

-Russian Invasion of Ukraine
+Russian Invasion of Ukraine and beyond

 Egypt voted in favor of the United Nations resolution condemning Russia's invasion of Ukraine and calling for a withdrawal of Russia's forces from the country.
 However, President Sisi called President Putin on March 9 to clarify Egypt's vote and both countries said they would keep working together to develop their strategic partnership.
 Egypt has rejected economic sanctions against Russia.
 In fact, the country has encouraged the Mir payment system to stimulate Russian trade and tourism with Egypt.

+During the 2023 Russia–Africa Summit, Egyptian President Abdel Fattah el-Sisi urged Vladimir Putin to renew the grain deal and allow Ukraine to export grain via the Black Sea route.
+In August 2023, a Russian drone attack on the port of Izmail in southern Ukraine destroyed 13,000 tons of grain destined for Egypt and Romania.

+On 23 August 2023, at the 15th BRICS summit, Russia along with the other members of BRICS formally invited Egypt to join the organization.
+Egypt became a full member starting 1 January 2024.

+On 27 March 2025, a tragic event occurred when a tourist submarine operated by Sindbad Submarines sank near Hurghada, killing six Russian tourists and injuring 29 others.
+The submarine, carrying 45 Russian passengers and five Egyptian crew members, was on an underwater excursion to observe coral reefs when it sank.
+Despite the high number of casualties, the incident was swiftly managed by local rescue teams, and investigations were initiated to determine the cause.
+This event was part of a series of recent tourist-related accidents in the Red Sea region.

+The relationship between Egypt and Russia has been marked by Russian tourism's growing importance to Egypt's economy, with Russia ranking as one of the largest sources of tourists, particularly in resorts like Hurghada, a major destination for Russian nationals.

 Tourism

 Russians constitute the largest group of outsiders to visit Egypt, while Russia is popular with Egyptian tourists as well.
 As of 2015 Egypt is the most popular tourist destination for Russians traveling abroad—a basic vacation package including flight, hotel and meals can be purchased for as little as US$1,000.

 In August 2021, direct commercial flights between Russia and Egypt resumed for the first time since the Metrojet Flight 9268 bombing in 2015, which killed 224 people, most of whom were Russian tourists.
 A Rossiya Airlines passenger plane landed in Sharm El Sheikh carrying 518 passengers, and was welcomed with a water cannon salute, roses and flags.